gar1t/lambdapad/README.md

-# LambdaPad - Erlang Powered Site Generation, FTW!
+# LambdaPad: Erlang Powered Site Generation, FTW!

 LambdaPad is currently a work in process.

 LambdaPad can be used to generate a
 [static site](http://staticsitegenerators.net).
 Here's the gist:

-- Maintain "data" in various formats
+- Maintain *data* in various formats
-- Maintain "templates" and related static content
+- Maintain *templates* and related *static content*
 - Use an Erlang module to generate a static site

 Sound crazy?
 An Erlang module?
 Why not YAML, Ruby, JavaScript or some other super easy to use and understand format?

 Because *Erlang* is super easy to use and understand!
 It's actually much, much *better* than these other formats and langauges.
-This projects illustrates that.
+This project hopes to illustrate that.

 Here's basic "Hello World" web site, as specified in a LambdaPad Erlang module: